Disclosure: This page may contain affiliate links. To learn more, read our full disclosure policy.

 Moving to Colorado has been nothing short of amazing.
-From 70 degree days to random next-day blizzards, the weather and every day lifestyle is a far cry from my life back in St. Louis.
-I couldn’t be happier, but there’s some aspects I wish had been better prepared for.
+From 70 degree days to random next-day blizzards, the weather and everyday lifestyle is a far cry from my life back in St. Louis.
+I couldn’t be happier, but there are some aspects I wish had been better prepared for.

 1. It’s dry.

 Really dry.
 If you’re from Arizona, you may not think it’s dry.
-If you hail from the coast, or even Missouri, you may want to invest in a humidifier.
-We just bought one the other day because waking up at midnight with a sore throat and feeling like you need to drink a gallon of water gets old fast.
+If you hail from the coast or even Missouri, you may want to invest in a humidifier.
+I bought one because waking up at midnight with a sore throat and feeling like you need to drink a gallon of water gets old fast.

 Besides feeling thirsty all the time and having crispy dry skin, it’s not so bad.
 Just remember to have lots of water and body lotion on hand.
-And don’t forget the Chapstick!
+And don’t forget the lip balm!
+I use Yes to Coconut lip balm.
 Your lips will thank you.

 2. The altitude will kick your butt.